 One important thing to consider is how you’re actually going to use your projector.
 If you’re going to watch movies, or live TV, or maybe your main use will be to play video games–all those options are pretty streamlined on a TV, but they can get more complicated on a projector.

 The issue here is that the input/output (I/O) options on a projector are located at the projector.
 So you’ll want to plan ahead what hardware you want to have connected ahead of time.
-Game consoles, cable boxes, etc. will need to be located near the projector, or have wires that run to it, but, you often want those pieces of equipment accessible as well–it wouldn’t due to mount them on the ceiling next to a ceiling-mounted projector.
+Game consoles, cable boxes, etc. will need to be located near the projector, or have wires that run to it, but, you often want those pieces of equipment accessible as well–it wouldn’t due to mount them on the ceiling next to a ceiling-mounted projector (more on how to do that in our tutorial).
 Likewise, hardware with controllers that send IR signals usually need line-of-site to the box.
 This is getting rarer, but some cable boxes still need it, so you’ll need to plan that part out as well.

 You may even incur some added cost in figuring this out, whether through advanced cable management, or expensive wireless-transmitting hardware.
-So, it’s best to plan what you want to use the projector for and have an idea of the hardware needs here before hand.
+So, it’s best to plan what you want to use the projector for via our guide on the differences between projectors, that way you have an idea of the hardware needs beforehand..
 Once you get your cable box (for instance) hooked up to the projector, though, it’s as easy to use as a Television.

 Ease of Use: Winner = TVs